PurpleZenith/chance-me-uwaterloo/README.md

 # SnakeBox

-Looking into some University of Waterloo admissions information
+Looking into some University of Waterloo admissions information for 2020

 -Pandas to read in csv and create the dataframes